SDBranka/ML_Basic_Validation_and_Test_Set/README.md

         </li>
         <li>the label to be predicted</li>
         <li>the feature</li>
-        <li>and the desired size of the training set to pull from the training set data</li>
+        <li>and the desired size of the training set to pull from the training set data</li></ul>
+    <li>After the user has entered appropriate values to the prompts a graph will be generated and presented based on the data</li>
 </ul>

 ##### Technologies